guigzzz/Keras-Yolo-v2/README.md

 # Keras-Yolo-v2
-Keras re-implementation of Yolo v2.
-Both normal and tiny backbone models can be used.
+A very basic re-implementation of Yolo v2 in Keras Both normal and tiny backbone models can be used.

 ### Links to necessary weight files: